ritaaktay/CV/README.md

 ## Rita Aktay

-A driven and multifaceted full-stack software engineer, completing training at Makers Academy.
+A driven and multifaceted full-stack software engineer, trained at Makers Academy.
 Before changing careers I was a researcher for international art organisations pioneering digital innovation.
 Now, I am excited to pursue a career in building technological solutions.

 ## Projects